Concordium/concordium.github.io/source/mainnet/net/guides/low-code-nft-marketplace/minting-tool.rst

     To prepare the metadata, you should have a link to your digital asset, preferably from the Interplanetary File System (IPFS).
 You can check `this tutorial to learn about how you can store data on IPFS<upload-nft>` with running a node.

-    When you have an IPFS link to the asset, create a JSON file on a text editor, fill it like below and save it.
+    When you have an IPFS link to the asset, create a JSON file in a text editor, fill it like below and save it.

     .. code-block:: JSON